carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 #### How to create a CITATION.cff file?

-You can use [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) tool to create citation file.
+You can use the [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) tool to create a citation file.

 :::challenge
 ### Exercise: Create a CITATION.cff using cffinit